 - Measure the ingredients correctly.
 I highly recommend using a kitchen scale.

-- Preheat the oven for at least 15 minutes before you get started to give it plenty of time to reach the ideal recipe temperature.
+- Preheat the oven for at least 15 minutes before you begin to give it ample time to reach the ideal baking temperature.

 - Don’t overmix the batter.
 Mix just until you’ve evenly distributed the ingredients throughout the batter.